matrix-org/matrix-spec/content/appendices.md

 a number of rooms whose history includes events with a `sender` which does not conform.
-In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal unicode codepoint except for `:`, including zero characters.
+In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal unicode codepoint except for `:`, including the empty string.
 Localparts MUST be valid UTF-8 sequences.

 Servers SHOULD NOT produce user IDs with localparts outside of the following